Are you considering a prefab granny flat for your property?

 Transportation

-Luckily, pretty much all of these cons can be ignored if you work with a reputable prefab builder, as they will do all the preparation for you and ensure the end product is customized and easy to resell.
+Luckily, pretty much all of these cons can be ignored if you work with a reputable prefab builder, as they will prepare everything for you and ensure the end product is customized and easy to resell.

 FAQs